alexec/wd-dsl/README.md

 # WebDriver Groovy DSL

-An experiment at created a nice WebDriver DSL:
+An experiment to create a WebDriver DSL:

 ~~~
 wd {